crystallabs/crysterm/USAGE.md

 The render loop parks on the
 coalescing doorbell described in [§3.3](#33-the-single-threaded-render-model);
 the first request after an idle period renders immediately, while back-to-back requests are spaced out to honor `interval`.
-As a result you can call `render` from anywhere at any time — all the changes accumulated since the last frame are painted together in one pass, and isolated updates are not delayed.
+As a result you can call `update` from anywhere at any time — all the changes accumulated since the last frame are painted together in one pass, and isolated updates are not delayed.